Hybrid Seeds: Meaning, Examples, Advantages & Disadvantages

 • Moreover, the separation of the male and female reproductive organs is being regarded as another issue which is being faced by the breeder.

-• Also, to perform the work like pollination is another issue which is being faced by the breeder.
+• Also, to perform work like pollination is another issue which is being faced by the breeder.

 Also read: Plant Physiology: Its Role and Explanation